You know it’s an important talk to have. But starting it can be, well, intimidating. Here are some tips to get the ball rolling.

 Look for door openers

-Parents should look at their surroundings and try to find teachable moments when spending time with their kids, says Barb Flis, founder of Parent Action for Healthy Kids and coordinator of the Talk Early & Talk Often Parent Initiative.
+Parents should look at their surroundings and try to find teachable moments when spending time with their kids, says Barb Flis, founder of Parent Action for Healthy Kids.

 For example: “You’re watching a television program, and there’s something of a sexual nature or some decision-making around having sex.”
 That’s a door opener to talking about sex, she says.

 While parents may experience discomfort at bringing up the topic, Flis adds, they should not ignore the teachable moment out of embarrassment or a fear of not knowing what to say.